junnlikestea/vita/README.md

 ### Thanks
 [0xatul](https://twitter.com/0xatul) For constant feedback and improvement ideas.

 [TomNomNom](https://twitter.com/TomNomNom) For inspiring me to write and release open source tools.

 [Cgboal](https://twitter.com/CalumBoal) For [SonarSearch](https://github.com/Cgboal/SonarSearch)
 which is a data source for Vita.

+[ProjectDiscovery](https://chaos.projectdiscovery.io/#/) For Chaos which is a great data source.

 Thanks to all the data source providers, and everyone else I can't seem to remember at this point